Transparency and good governance

 Vice-President

-fter gaining experience abroad, he first served as Director of the Regional Employment Office in Lugano, then as Head of the Logistics and State Buildings Division for the Canton of Ticino.
-In 2000, he became the General Director of Cardiocentro Ticino, a position he held for 17 years.
-Since September 2017, he has served as General Director of Swiss Medical Network in the Ticino Region, and as of January 1st, 2025, he will take on the role of Director of Real Estate and Construction Projects for the Ticino Region, still within the SMN Group.
-As part of his work at Cardiocentro Ticino, he was a founding member of the Foundation Children with Heart Disease in the World, where he was actively involved for several years, particularly in creating healthcare structures and organizations in Africa.
-He also coordinated the transfer of children from Guinea-Bissau suffering from heart disease to Ticino for treatment.
+Fabio Rezzonico graduated in business administration from the University of Neuchâtel.
+After gaining experience abroad, he first headed the Regional Employment Office in Lugano, then the Logistics and Tax Buildings Section of the Canton of Ticino.
+In 2000, he took over as general manager of Cardiocentro Ticino, which he managed for 17 years.
+In September 2017, he became general manager of Swiss Medical Network Regione Ticino and, on 1 January 2025, he took over as head of real estate and construction projects for the Ticino region, also for the SMN Group.
+Since 1 January 2026, he has been an independent freelancer in the field of business consulting.
+As part of his experience at Cardiocentro Ticino, he was a founding member of the Fondazione Bambini Cardiopatici nel Mondo (Foundation for Children with Heart Disease in the World), where for several years he was particularly involved in the creation of healthcare facilities and organisations in Africa and coordinated the transfer of children with heart disease from Guinea Bissau to Ticino for treatment.

 Alberto Allevi